-After relocating back to the USA, we really miss some things from our 6 years living in Europe.
-Our recent trip back to our old home of the Netherlands and neighboring Belgium served as a reminder.
-After 12 days we boarded the plane back to United States not wanting to return home.
+After relocating back to the United States, we really miss some aspects from our six years living in Europe.
+Our recent trip back to our former home of the Netherlands and neighboring Belgium served as a reminder.
+After twelve days we boarded the plane back to United States not wanting to return home.
 Here’s 5 things we both miss about the general European lifestyle.

-America has some great food, unfortunately too much of it is some of the junkiest and most processed food in the galaxy.
+The USA has a wealth of delicious food.
+Unfortunately, too much of it is some of the junkiest and most processed food on our planet.
 Food produced in the United States is often processed to allow maximum shelf life for the betterment of nothing but corporate profits.
 European companies like money too, so processed food is unfortunately expanding on European soil.
 But not to the rampant extent it has in the United States.

 Even Whole Foods, which is often outlandishly expensive, puts too much sugar in their bread.
 They also sell a large quantity of processed food.
 On a recent episode of HBO’s Real Time with Bill Mahr, Mahr joked that if Whole Foods food is so good for you, why do they sell so many products to help you get rid of it so quickly?